-Training and consultation services assist unpaid caregivers, paid service supervisors and/or paid support staff in implementing the goals and outcomes developed from the person-centered planning process and included in the Individualized Service Plan (ISP).
+Training and consultation services assist unpaid caregivers, paid service supervisors, contractors and/or paid support staff in implementing the goals and outcomes developed from the person-centered planning process and included in the Individualized Service Plan (ISP).
 The goals and outcomes are necessary to improve the participant's independence and inclusion in their community.
-Consultation activities are provided by professionals in psychology, nutrition, occupational therapy, physical therapy, speech and language pathology, psychiatry, and behavior analysis.
-The service may include evaluation and assessment; the development of recommendations for the goals and outcomes; training and technical assistance to implement the goals and outcomes; and monitoring of the participant, caregivers and providers in the implementation of the goals and outcomes.
+Consultation activities are provided by licensed professionals in psychology, nutrition, occupational therapy, physical therapy, speech and language pathology, behavior analysis, marriage and family therapy, clinical social work, mental health counseling and nursing.
+The service may include evaluation and assessment; the development of recommendations for the goals and outcomes; training, counseling and technical assistance to implement the goals and outcomes; participating in team meetings, writing reports, and monitoring of the participant, caregivers and providers in the implementation of the goals and outcomes.
 This service may be delivered in the participant's home or in the community as described in the ISP.